milena6/ai-qa-workflow/.github/chatmodes/tester.chatmode.md

 - Steps:
   1. Use `linear` to pull open feature tickets labeled for the current sprint or the MCP.
 For each ticket, extract Acceptance Criteria (AC).
-  2. Convert each AC into 1–N test scenarios.
-Use the "Given / When / Then" structure when ACs are functional.
-For non-functional ACs, create measurable checks (e.g., response time < 500ms).
+  2. Convert each AC into test scenarios.
 - Output: For each ticket produce:
+  - Point out ambiguities or missing context.
   - Ticket ID & title
   - List of test scenarios (one-line title + brief description + priority)
   - Suggest which scenarios are good candidates for automation and which are manual exploratory.